LasithBhagya/LasithBhagya/README.md

 - I'm currently in high school learning Mathematics with CS.

-There is nothing more to talk about me really, I like to keep a low profile and do what I love, coding 😊 I've a lot of unfinished projects I never even committed to GitHub.
+There is nothing more to talk about me, I like to keep a low profile and do what I love, coding 😊 I've a lot of unfinished projects I never even committed to GitHub.
 Honesty, I don't have a purpose yet...
 Just letting my imagination take control.
 Trying to find who I am.